maik123100/chess-rest-api/README.md

 ## Intended Use

 This API is intended to be used with the service [Chess-Analysing-Pi](https://github.com/yourusername/chess-analysing-pi), which provides advanced analysis and insights for chess games.

-## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## Contact

-For any inquiries, please contact [yourname](mailto:youremail@example.com).